No. 3 (RAuxAF) Police Squadron

+No 3 (Royal Auxiliary Air Force) Police Squadron sits within the Air Security Force under No 1 Counter Intelligence & Security Wing.
+The Squadron generates RAF Police reservists to support the Air Security Force on both UK and Overseas operations across the globe, this is in addition to the delivery of RAF Police Reservist Phase 2 training.
+Squadron reservist personnel are trained and employed within Law Enforcement and across the full spectrum of RAF Police capabilities including Air Transport Security and Military Working Dogs, in addition to specialist functions including Counter Intelligence and Protective Security.

+No 3 Police Squadron is based at RAF Honington in Suffolk.

+History

-No 3 (Royal Auxiliary Air Force) Police Squadron formed as a consequence of the assumptions made in the Strategic Defence Review, presented to Parliament by the Secretary of State for Defence (then the Rt.
-Hon.
-George Robertson MP) in July 1998.
+The Squadron was formed as a consequence of the assumptions made in the Strategic Defence Review, presented to Parliament by the Secretary of State for Defence (then George Robertson MP) in July 1998.
 The SDR recognised that deployed air operations are likely to take place at the end of a long supply chain or line of communication.
 Control of this line of communication is a task which falls to the service military police organisations: The Royal Air Force Police and the Royal Military Police.
 To undertake this expanded task, the establishment of the RAF Police was increased by a number of both regular personnel and reservists.
 After a study, it was decided that the most effective way for the reservists to be formed was as members of the Royal Auxiliary Air Force.
 These personnel would then be integrated with the existing Tactical Police and Security Squadron to form Tactical Police Wing.
 Recruiting for 3 (Royal Auxiliary Air Force) Police Squadron began in earnest in October 2002.

-No 3 (Tactical Provost Wing) Police Squadron is based at RAF Honington in Suffolk.

 During 2005 elements of 3 TPS deployed on exercise with Territorial Army units of the Royal Military Police to Poland for Exercise Uhlan Eagle.

 More latterly known as 3 (Royal Auxiliary Air Force) Police Squadron, No: 3 Royal Air Force (Tactical) Police Wing, the "Royal Auxiliary Air Force" element is often abbreviated to "RAuxAF".